 How to apply

 Notification of decision

-The National Council for Diversity in the Arts serving as an expert body of the Arts Promotion Centre Finland based on a proposal by a special advisor.
+Grant decisions are made by the National Council for Diversity in the Arts based on a proposal by a special advisor.

 - to enhance the opportunities of artists with immigrant backgrounds or who belong to other cultural minorities to carry out artistic activities and to participate in Finnish art life on an equal basis

-- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism.
+- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism and hate speech.

 Previously awarded grants are listed Arts Promotion Centre Finland website.